-- HIPAA, a law designed to protect patients’ privacy, comprises both a set of regulations and a framework.
+- HIPAA, a law designed to protect patients' privacy, comprises regulations and a framework.
 PCI DSS is similar.
-It’s a specific set of control requirements that are coupled with a certification process to attest to compliance.
+It’s a specific set of control requirements coupled with a certification process to attest to compliance.

 Most businesses, especially ones that work internationally, must comply with a collection of different cybersecurity regulations.
 Frameworks can be a great way to tackle this complicated challenge.
 They give you a way to define, enforce, and monitor controls across multiple compliance regimens.

 The good news is that security vendors and consultancies are publishing extensive guidance on complying with regulations.
 With HIPAA, for example, it is possible to find good resources for meeting the law's burdensome requirements.
 These include administrative safeguards, physical safeguards, and other controls.